Lucian: Renaissance and Reformation

-Lucian's writings were mostly forgotten during the Middle Ages.
-The Suda, a tenth-century Byzantine encyclopedia, concludes that Lucian's soul is burning in Hell for his negative remarks about Christians in the Passing of Peregrinus.
-Lucian's writings were rediscovered during the Renaissance and almost immediately became popular with the Renaissance humanists.
+In the West, Lucian's writings were mostly forgotten during the Middle Ages.
+When they were rediscovered in the West around 1400, they immediately became popular with the Renaissance humanists.
 By 1400, there were just as many Latin translations of the works of Lucian as there were for the writings of Plato and Plutarch.
 By ridiculing plutocracy as absurd, Lucian helped facilitate one of Renaissance humanism's most basic themes.
 His Dialogues of the Dead were especially popular and were widely used for moral instruction.
 As a result of this popularity, Lucian's writings had a profound influence on writers from the Renaissance and the Early Modern period.

 Many early modern European writers adopted Lucian's lighthearted tone, his technique of relating a fantastic voyage through a familiar dialogue, and his trick of constructing proper names with deliberately humorous etymological meanings.
 During the Protestant Reformation, Lucian provided literary precedent for writers making fun of Catholic clergy.
 Desiderius Erasmus's Encomium Moriae (1509) displays Lucianic influences.
 Perhaps the most notable example of Lucian's impact in the fifteenth and sixteenth centuries was on the French writer François Rabelais, particularly in his set of five novels, Gargantua and Pantagruel, which was first published in 1532.
 Rabelais also is thought to be responsible for a primary introduction of Lucian to the French Renaissance and beyond through his translations of Lucian's works.

 Lucian's True Story inspired both Sir Thomas More's Utopia (1516) and Jonathan Swift's Gulliver's Travels (1726).
 Sandro Botticelli's paintings The Calumny of Apelles and Pallas and the Centaur are both based on descriptions of paintings found in Lucian's works.
 Lucian's prose narrative Timon the Misanthrope was the inspiration for William Shakespeare's tragedy Timon of Athens and the scene from Hamlet with the gravediggers echoes several scenes from Dialogues of the Dead.
-Christopher Marlowe's famous verse "Was this the face that launched a thousand ships/And burnt the topless towers of Ilium?" is a paraphrase of a quote from Lucian.
+Christopher Marlowe's famous verse "Was this the face that launched a thousand ships/And burnt the topless towers of Ilium?" is a paraphrase of Lucian:

 Francis Bacon called Lucian a "contemplative atheist".